What You Need to Know

 If you have a physical or learning disability that you believe you will need accommodation for while at L&C Law, please make sure to contact Associate Dean Libby Davis.
 Dean Davis will discuss your needs with you and, with the help of our Student Support Services office, determine what accommodations will be necessary.

 All L&C students are required to set up an email account through L&C’s college-wide Gmail system.
 Email accounts are created through the Computing Services website.
+A direct link to the account creation page is here.
 You must have paid your first deposit with L&C in order to create an email account.
 Once your account is created, please allow for 24-48 hours for the account to go active.
 Once you have created your account, make sure to check it!
 Communication from Lewis & Clark departments will start to come to you regularly in the summer as we get ready for your arrival.
 If you prefer to use another email address, then make sure to have emails from your lclark.edu account forwarded to the other email address to ensure you receive messages from L&C.

 Peer Mentors – every incoming student is assigned to a small Peer Mentoring team consisting of two Peer Mentors and about ten 1L students.
 Peer Mentors offer advice on the day-to-day of law school, such as study & exam-taking skills, best study spots on campus, and what they wish they’d known – or believed – when they started school.
 They can also recommend great places to get your favorite food and where to hike/bike/relax.
 And, Peer Mentors can serve as a friendly ear when you want to talk about law school and life as a law student.

-Career Services Advisor – every incoming student is also assigned to a Career Services (CS) advisor.
-Your CS advisor will work with you throughout law school and will advise you on your professional development, including your summer and post-grad job search strategies.
-Your CS advisor should become one of your go-to people as you enter the legal profession.
+Career Services Advisor – every incoming student is also assigned to a Career Services professional advisor.
+Your Career Services advisor will work with you throughout law school and will advise you on your professional development, including your summer and post-grad job search strategies.
+Your Career Services advisor should become one of your go-to people as you enter the legal profession.

-Attorney Mentor – unless you opt not to be, you will also be assigned to an Attorney Mentor.
-Our Attorney Mentors are local attorneys, mostly alumni, who volunteer to meet and advise our students.
+Attorney Mentor – our Attorney Mentors are local attorneys, mostly alumni, who volunteer to meet and advise our students.
 Your Attorney Mentor can be a helpful sounding board (most well-remember their 1L year of law school) and can introduce you to others in the legal community.

 This network of individuals will be a powerful support system for you!

 All entering students will be sent a packet of information in late June that will be a useful resource as you prepare to start in the fall.
 The guide includes information about housing, transportation, financial aid, and more.
-This will be sent to you in June to the “current address” that we have on file for you, or emailed to the current email address on file.
+This will be sent to you in June to the current email address on file.
 In addition, contents of the guide will be uploaded to Inside L&C Law.

 Opportunities for Law in Oregon (OLIO) is the Oregon State Bar’s recruitment and retention program for law students who can contribute to the bar’s historically or currently underrepresented membership; who have experienced economic, social, or other barriers; who have a demonstrated interest in increasing access to justice; or who have personally experienced discrimination or oppression.

 This diversity and inclusion program begins with an orientation that provides a diverse group of Oregon’s first-year law students with the opportunity to interact with each other, and with upper division students, judges and leaders who will serve as their mentors and role models.
 During orientation, students meet a diverse community of supporters committed to helping them succeed.
 The curriculum focuses on sharpening existing skills and providing new skills to help ensure success in law school and beyond.
 Students receive valuable information on networking, study skills and Oregon bar exam preparation.
-The deadline for OLIO Orientation is May 31, 2019.
 For more information, check out Oregon State Bar’s website here.
-The dates and location for the 2019 OLIO will be Friday, August 9th to Sunday, August 11th in Mt.
-Hood, Oregon.
-For Lewis & Clark students, the shuttle will pick you up right after our Orientation on August 9th.

-Mark your calendar for Friday, August 9th - Orientation Day!
+Orientation will be held in August (date TBD).
 If you are a first-year student, orientation is mandatory.
-Attendance is optional for transfer, visiting, and LL.M students.
-Your first class will be held on Monday, August 12th.
+Attendance is optional for transfer, visiting, and LLM students.
+Your Legal Methods class will begin the Monday after Orientation.

 Lewis & Clark has been known to be a very animal-friendly place.
 Even so, it’s important to be respectful of others if you’re planning to have your dog or other pet on campus at any time.
 So, before bringing Fido to campus, please get familiar with the pet policy, found in the What’s What student handbook.
 Your allergic, animal-cautious friends will thank you!